dayzongithub/dayznotes/README.md

 - Some bushes have tasty berries in them
 - With a shovel you can dig for worms you can eat in an emergency
 - If you dropped some stuff and it seems stuck in a tree you can cut down the tree to get it out again.
+- You can get stones using a sledgehamme (and probably pickaxe) on any big rock.
+- You can find some small stones on hiking trails.

 ### Crafting tips